Up to $10,000 (GST inclusive) is available for new employees who are:

 Up to $6,500 (GST inclusive) is available for new employees who are:

-- individuals who are registered with an employment services provider for 12 months or more.
+- registered with an employment services provider for 12 months or more.

-For a summary of what’s available see the Wage Subsidies Summary Table found below:
+For a summary of what’s available see the Wage Subsidies Summary factsheet found below:

 Eligible businesses can receive payments over a six month period from employment services providers.
-Employers can negotiate how often they are made - for example weekly or fortnightly.
-There is also a kickstart payment option of up to 40 per cent of the total amount after four weeks of the job starting if all eligibility requirements are met and the job remains ongoing.
+Employers can negotiate how often they are made, for example weekly or fortnightly.
+There is also a kickstart payment option where employers can receive up to 40 per cent of the total amount after four weeks of the job starting if all eligibility requirements are met and the job remains ongoing.

 Employers can access a wage subsidy if they: